kaylai/metalsilicate/README.md

 ### 📦 Packaging & Release
 **Task:** Prepare the library for distribution.
 Package the code for internal or public release, including versioning, metadata, and installation instructions.
-If desired, publish to PyPI or provide archive for customer use.
+Publish to PyPI and provide zenodo archive for customer use.

 ---